telerik/winforms-docs/dock/getting-started.md

             ![dock-getting-started 002](images/dock-getting-started002.png)For more complex scenarios RadDock advanced layout designer provides full drag and drop and user interaction support in the preview RadDock control.
               This allows you to the dock a ToolWindow to bottom-right, to set a ToolWindow in AutoHide mode or even to float a ToolWindow.

+>caution The real layout of RadDock which is displayed at runtime is available only through RadDock Advanced Layout Designer.
+I.e. if you have hidden,
+                auto-hidden or floating ToolWindows, they will be shown as such only in the advanced designer.
+In Visual Studio IDE we display ToolWindows in their docked state, which allows you to place and layout your controls in them.
+>

 1. In the designer select the __ToolWindow__ on the left.
 You can verify this by checking that the currently selected component in the Properties Window of Visual Studio is __ToolWindow__.